Overview

 Getting Started

-• If an Instance Pool is referenced by a Network Load Balancer Service, it cannot be deleted.
+• If an Instance Pool is referenced by a Network Load Balancer service, it cannot be deleted.

-You can create an Instance Pool either from the Compute > Instance Pools section in the Exoscale portal or using the CLI command.
-Here is an example of Instance Pool creation using the CLI:
+You can create an Instance Pool from the Instance Pools section in the Portal under COMPUTE in the main navigation.
+You can also use the CLI.

 $ exo compute instance-pool create web \